aabbtree77/aabbtree77-projects/README.md

 A multilingual website for a lawyer who speaks nine languages.
 Static HTML, Tailwind CSS, [gomarkdown](https://github.com/gomarkdown/markdown), porkbun.com, and github pages.

-This project was tedious due to 18 text sections in 9 languages.
-It was also an eye opener about what the SEO and fair search mean in practice:
+This project was an eye opener about what the SEO and fair search mean in practice:

-- [http://www.lawlt.eu/](http://www.lawlt.eu/) - Built around 2012, no HTTPS, most of the data is inside PHP CMS called "CMS Made Simple".
+- [http://www.lawlt.eu/](http://www.lawlt.eu/) - Built around 2012, the HTTP, data inside the PHP CMS called "CMS Made Simple".
 Google was paid to advertise it on search from time to time.

-- [https://lawtrust.eu/](https://lawtrust.eu/) - Built in 2024, HTTPS, similar data and all of it directly inside HTML hosted on github.com.
+- [https://lawtrust.eu/](https://lawtrust.eu/) - Built in 2024, the HTTPS, data directly inside the HTML hosted on github.com.
 Github is owned by Microsoft.
 Google was never paid to advertise it.

 Google search for "lawyer vilnius": lawlt.eu - Page 3, lawtrust.eu - no results!